textcreationpartnership/A02973/README.md

 ##Content Summary##

 #####Front#####
-The oration and declaration of the French King, Henrie the fourth of that name and by the grace of G

 #####Body#####

-The oration and declaration of the French King, Henrie the fourth of that name and by the grace of G
+1. THE ORATION AND DECLAration of the French king, Henrie the fourth of that name, and by the grace of God, King of Nauarre.

 #####Back#####
-The oration and declaration of the French King, Henrie the fourth of that name and by the grace of G **Types of content**
+Imprinted at London by Richard Field, for I.B. and are to be ſold by Humfrey Lownes at the Weſt dore **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!